What is the purpose of the CHIC DNA Repository?

 Who has access to the samples?

 Any legitimate research project focusing on canine health is eligible to receive samples.
 However, since the samples are finite, each project must be approved prior to sample distribution.
-An application form must be completed for all sample requests.
 The approval process is streamlined for research funded by either the AKC CHF or the Morris Animal Foundation since the project would have already passed a scientific review board during the funding process.
-For all other projects, the OFA and the AKC CHF will jointly assemble an appropriate review committee to evaluate the merits of the research and the request.
+For all other projects, the OFA will assemble an appropriate review committee to evaluate the merits of the research and the request.

 Can owners/parent clubs direct sample use?

-Sample use is directed solely by the bank’s administrators: the OFA and the AKC CHF.
+Sample use is directed solely by the OFA.
 Owners and parent clubs are welcome to contact the bank about potential research opportunities and should encourage researchers with whom they have direct relationships to apply for sample use.
 However, the final decision rests with the bank.

 There is one exception.
 If a DNA-based disease test becomes available in the future, owners may request that any remaining samples of their dogs be forwarded to the appropriate licensed lab for testing.
 The owner remains responsible for any lab costs associated with the test itself, as well as the direct costs to prepare and ship the sample.